Staff

 As the Program Manager for Documentary Heritage and Preservation Services for New York, Amanda oversees all aspects of DHPSNY, including coordinating educational programs, communications, outreach, and planning and assessment programs.

 Prior to joining DHPSNY as Preservation Specialist in 2020, Amanda worked as the Visual Materials Cataloger for the Department of Rare and Manuscript Collections and the Herbert F. Johnson Museum of Art at Cornell University.
-She has worked as an archivist for Preserving the Past, LLC, an archival consultant for the Out Alliance in Rochester, NY, interned in the Photography Department at the George Eastman Museum, and served as the graphics and marketing communications coordinator for The Corning Museum of Glass.
+She previously worked as an archival consultant for various organizations in Rochester, NY, and served as the graphics and marketing communications coordinator for The Corning Museum of Glass.
 Amanda received an MA in Photographic Preservation and Collections Management from the University of Rochester and George Eastman Museum, an MLS from the University at Buffalo, and a BA in Art History from SUNY Fredonia.

-Read an interview with Amanda from DHPSNY News: Fall 2020 (click here to read the full publication).
+Read an interview with Amanda from DHPSNY News: Fall 2020 (read the full publication).

 Learn more about pronouns and why they matter.